- Who is a plaintiff? What about a defendant?

 A plaintiff is any person who brings a civil claim against another for harms suffered.
 If you have been harmed and you bring your claim to court to be compensated for your injuries, you are the plaintiff.

 Once a lawsuit has been filed, court proceedings kick in, and each side is entitled to discover information about the other side.
-The word “discovery” means that each side is trying to get as much useful information from the other side or other witnesses as they can.
-One way to discover the other side’s case is to request that the other side produce specific documents such as photographs, safety inspection records, billing statements, and tax returns.
-Each side can also conduct ,a href=”legal-terms#depo”>”depositions.”
-In a deposition each side is required to answers questions under oath.
+The word discovery means that each side is trying to get as much useful information from the other side or other witnesses as they can.
+One way to discover the other side’s case is to request that the other side produce specific documents such as photographs, safety inspection records, billing statements, and training records.
+Each side can also conduct depositions.
+In a deposition each side is required to answer questions under oath.
 Either side can also send court documents requiring the opponent to admit or deny certain facts.
 Your response to discovery requests is critically important, and we will help you respond appropriately.

-A deposition is any witness statement under oath in the presence of attorneys and a court reporter who makes a word-for-word record.
+A deposition is any witness statement under oath in the presence of attorneys and a court reporter that makes a word-for-word record.
 Used by lawyers to get information about a case, depositions are taken after a lawsuit is filed.
 Depositions are usually used to find out what the other side will say at trial.
-After a lawsuit is filed the insurance company attorney will probably take your deposition.
+After a lawsuit is filed, the insurance company attorney will probably take your deposition.
 (We will also take the other side’s deposition).
-The majority of cases will settle some time after depositions (only a very small percentage will go all the way to jury trial).
+The majority of cases will settle some time after depositions.
+Only a very small percentage will go all the way to jury trial.